Yorkshire calls Rafiq board meeting

 However, the fallout intensified on Monday when it was reported a racist term about Rafiq's Pakistani heritage was regularly used towards him, but the investigation concluded it was "friendly and good-natured banter".

-Rafiq's former team-mate Gary Ballance says he was responsible for some of the offensive terms Rafiq was subjected to.
+Rafiq's former team-mate Gary Ballance says he was responsible for some of the racist language Rafiq was subjected to.

 Julian Knight MP, the chair of the Digital, Culture, Media and Sport (DCMS) select committee, has called on the Yorkshire board to resign.